-Several A number of brain areas, notably the posterior cingulate cortex, have been found to localize strong delta waves during slow-wave sleep.
-It has been proposed that awakened brains use weaker delta oscillations to influence memory and behavioral function.
-30,31 Multiple electroencephalogram (EEG) investigations have shown that meditative techniques, such as transcendental meditation, raise delta-band power.
+Several brain areas, notably the posterior cingulate cortex, have been found to localize strong delta waves during slow-wave sleep.
+It has been proposed that awakened brains use weaker delta oscillations to influence memory and behavioral function, 30,31 Multiple electroencephalogram (EEG) investigations have shown that meditative techniques, such as transcendental meditation, raise delta-band power.
 One possible benefit of meditation is the enhancement of delta activity in the medial prefrontal cortex, which helps one to focus less on their immediate environment.
-33 Another possible function of delta waves is as inhibitory oscillations in the brain, which would allow one to concentrate inwardly without interruption from outside stimuli.
-There is mounting evidence that suggests a connection between less self-oriented thinking and the suspension of sensory monitoring and an increase in delta wave in posterior areas, particularly the PCC.
-35,36 Despite the fact that research on the benefits of meditation is still in its early stages, what little there is little evidencesuggests that regular meditation and mindfulness practices can improve health by teaching people to better control their attention and emotions, as well as increase behavioral flexibility.
-Meditation has been shown to alleviate a wide range of symptoms, both-mental and physical symptoms, as well as biochemical indicators of illness development, according to research conducted on clinical populations 38,39.
-Reports of changes in physiological indicators and biochemical measurements as a result of meditation support these outcomes 40-.
-Finally Lastly, research has shown that regular meditation practice impacts higher-level CNS processes, which is evident in improved performance and different patterns of brain activity.
-41,42 The correlation between meditation and structural brain abnormalities is poorlylittle understood.
-Results from cross-sectional research in normative populations (i.e., those who do not meditate) have suggestedhinted to alterations in the macro-structure of the brain, including an increase in gray matter (GM), as a result of rigorous training in various motor, sensory, and cognitive domains.
+Another possible function of delta waves is as inhibitory oscillations in the brain, which would allow one to concentrate inwardly without interruption from outside stimuli.
+34 There is mounting evidence that suggests a connection between less self-oriented thinking and the suspension of sensory monitoring and an increase in delta wave in posterior areas, particularly the PCC.
+Despite the fact that research on the benefits of meditation is still in its early stages, there is little evidence that regular meditation and mindfulness practices can improve health by teaching people to better control their attention and emotions, as well as increase behavioral flexibility.
+Meditation has been shown to alleviate a wide range of mental and physical symptoms as well as biochemical indicators of illness development, according to research conducted on clinical populations.
+Reports of changes in physiological indicators and biochemical measurements as a result of meditation support these outcomes.
+Finally, research has shown that regular meditation practice impacts higher-level CNS processes, which is evident in improved performance and different patterns of brain activity.
+41,42 The correlation between meditation and structural brain abnormalities is poorly understood.
+Results from cross-sectional research in normative populations (i.e., those who do not meditate) have suggested alterations in the macrostructure of the brain, including an increase in gray matter (GM), as a result of rigorous training in various motor, sensory, and cognitive domains.
+42

-Longitudinal research haseve provided more evidence that changes in brain structure may be produced by experience, stimuli, and practice.
+Longitudinal research has provided evidence that changes in brain structure may be produced by experience, stimuli, and practice.
 44